 - Shawn Bolz — Is far and away the premier prophet of our generation.
 Trained under many of the men listed below, has recently come into a completely new level of prophetic that is on a similar level to Paul Cain or William Branham.
 He gives his words in a very “Gee Whiz” style, but make no mistake, this guy is the real deal with serious revelation.
 Watch him on YouTube if you doubt it.
 Unfortunately very few of those below can you see in action.

-- Paul Cain — Paul Cain was the unstated leader of the “Kansas City Prophets” who emerged from Mike Bickle’s church, and probably the leading prophet of our time.
-Fell into serious sin a couple of years ago, started a restoration process, but did not complete it to the satisfaction of those who took him out of ministry.
+- Paul Cain — Paul Cain was the most gifted prophet of his generation.
+He was used by God as a youth in the Healing revival of the 40s and 50s, then did much more limited ministry for a long time, before becoming internationally known again through his association with Mike Bickle and John Wimber.
+He fell into serious sin in the early 2000s started a restoration process, but did not complete it to the satisfaction of those who took him out of ministry.
 It’s amazing to me that someone so influential in our time, who has held thousands of incredible meetings in his lifetime could be in some ways such an unknown.
 In fact, with many of the names on this list, the same is true.
 I was in just one meeting in 1998, and that changed my life forever.

 - Jill Austin — Jill Austin has gone on to be with the Lord, but was one of the great prophetic figures of her er.
 My friend was saved when his dad brought him to her meeting, and he was literally thrown across the room by the power of the Holy Spirit.